Observatorio-Ciudades/odc/README.md

 # OdC

-The OdC (Observatorio de Ciudades) is an urban science laboratory focused on innovation in the collection, processing, analysis and visualization of spatial data related to urban dynamics.
+The Cities Observatory ([_Observatorio de Ciudades_](https://observatoriodeciudades.mx/), OdC) is an urban science laboratory focused on innovation in the collection, processing, analysis and visualization of spatial data related to urban dynamics.
 This Python package provides a low-code toolkit for spatial analysis.
 It integrates well-known geospatial libraries and adds first-party functions developed for faster, reproducible workflows.

 ------------